 FSM: And yet here I am!

 FSM (laughs): Use your imagination man!
 Maybe I’m the product of some freakish radioactive mix of some sentient being with spaghetti, or maybe I’m an alien instead come in disguise.
 But you shouldn’t confuse your lack of explanatory imagination for a positive disprove for a phenomena.

 SS: But surely you’re not suggesting that you’re from outer space!

 FSM: Why ever not?
 After all, you spend over billions of dollars on SETI (Search for Extra Terrestrial Intelligence) projects and you find the possibility that you’re speaking to one now so astonishing?
 Do you think that it is impossible for aliens to visit earth or disguise themselves?

 SS: Well no, I wouldn’t say that’s impossible, I mean, they could have far more advanced technology to do so.

 FSM: So what if one of them decided to disguise himself as a Flying Spaghetti Monster?
 Is that so impossible?
 Or wildly improbable?

 SS: Wait, what are you saying?
 That you’re an alien?

 FSM: Well… technically, yes.

-FSM: All things are possible with God!
+FSM: With GOD all things are possible!
 Even Flying Spaghetti Monsters!
 That is the most vital context of all!